rdaum/c256emu/README.md

   make
   ```

-The build will clone and install its own copy of the Google test framework.
+The build will clone and install its own copy of the Google test framework and
+the liblinenoise-ng library.

 ## Using